proxidize/proxidize-android/README.md

 - I'm using vanilla puppeteer or Chrome and I keep getting blocked or my proxy is detected.
 - Any form of 407/authentication error.
 This means you're not using the right credentials.
 Refer to format section.
 - 502 or 504 if you're using rotation.
 This happens when you're connecting in the middle of a rotation.
-- Any situation where you're using your own server.
-(Unless you can replicate the issue when using the default server as well.)
+- Any situation where you're using your own server — unless you can replicate the issue when using the default server as well.

 ---